codefoster/iot-workshop/instructions.md

 ### Installing Raspbian
 Installing an operating system on an IoT device is not hard, but it does take a bit of time, so *these devices are all done for you*.

-If you were going to do it yourself, here would be how you'd get started with that.
+If you were going to do it yourself, I'll give you a little help getting started with that.

 We're going to be using Linux for this workshop, but you should know that *Windows 10 IoT Core* is an option too.
 It's a generally easy and well-curated platform that's capable of a lot of code reuse between apps on the IoT device and apps running on other Windows platforms.
 If you want to install Windows 10 IoT Core, go to [windowsondevices.com](http://windowsondevices.com) to learn how.

 Like I said though, we're going to be using *Linux* for this.
 Although it's possible to run various distributions on a RP3, Raspbian works great.
 You can choose the full version or you can go with the _Lite_ edition.
 The full version of Raspbian gives you the GUI desktop and a lot of apps, services, and drivers.
 The Lite version is best for a simple command line instance of Raspbian without all the cruft.
 For either one, go to [Raspberry Pi's download page](https://www.raspberrypi.org/downloads/raspbian/).
 The devices we're using today are using Raspbian Lite.

+After you've downloaded an image, follow the [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) on raspberrypi.org to get it installed on your device.

 ### Installing Node
 Like the operating system, *Node has already been installed for you*.